testsquadco/ts-walmart-poc/README.md

    - Check that `grocery-list.csv` exists and has valid data
    - Verify form selectors match the HTML structure

+6. **Multiple browser windows opening**
+   - The single window demo should only open one browser window
+   - If you see multiple windows, check that you're using the updated `form.spec.js`

 ### Debug Mode

 To see detailed browser actions, the tests run with: